-7 The 2011 Workplace Employment Relations Study (also known as WERS6) was the sixth, and last, in a series of national surveys of employment relations at the workplace level carried out by the former UK Department for Business, Innovation and Skills and co-funded by the ESRC.
+5 The 2011 Workplace Employment Relations Study (also known as WERS6) was the sixth, and last, in a series of national surveys of employment relations at the workplace level carried out by the former UK Department for Business, Innovation and Skills and co-funded by the ESRC.
 Earlier surveys were conducted in 1980, 1984, 1990, 1998 and 2004.
 Forth and Bryson (2022), in a report to the ESRC, provided the case for a new linked employer-employee survey which could make a significant contribution to debates in the areas of productivity, job quality, corporate governance, inequality and the future of the employment relationship.
-Both authors are currently engaged in an ESCoE-funded project to investigate the feasibility of developing a new survey to collect LEED for the UK.
-The project will report in March 2025.
 However, it is not yet known when and if such survey will be launched.